 Ekho - free TTS engine (it supports Cantonese, Mandarin and Zhaoan Hakka):

 To get better voice quality, you can buy commercial TTS engines.

 High Quality Commercial Voices:

 The Microsoft Speech Platform allows developers to build and deploy Text-to-Speech applications.
 The Microsoft Speech Platform consists of a Runtime, and Runtime Languages (engines for speech recognition and text-to-speech).
 There are separate Runtime Languages for speech recognition and speech synthesis.
 The version of the Runtime Languages must match the version of the Speech Platform that you installed.

 Use the following steps to install the Microsoft Speech Platform (version 11.0):

 The Microsoft Speech Platform currently provides support for 26 languages for speech synthesis.
 XML tags can be used both for SAPI 5 and the Speech Platform.

-Balabolka can use Hunspell (hunspell.sourceforge.net).
+Balabolka can use Hunspell (hunspell.github.io).
 Hunspell is the default spell checker of OpenOffice.org, LibreOffice and Mozilla Firefox.

 Spell checker dictionaries for Windows: